 It’s often mentioned the need to have power battery backup (or UPS, Uninterrupted Power Supply) as part of your VoIP set-up.
-This is a necessity; a small investment which will enable kept your internet and phone service operating during power blackouts.
-Furthermore; an UPS will protect your equipment from a power surge or other power abnormality.
+This is a necessity; a small investment which will enable keep your internet and phone service operating during power blackouts.
+Furthermore; a UPS will protect your equipment from a power surge or other power abnormality.

 For a VOIP setup in the first order of things is to define what needs to be under the battery backup/UPS.

 – Internet Hi-Speed Modem/Router (Must)

 – Wireless AP (IF so desired, maybe the same as the Internet Hi-Speed Modem)